 Right now, increasing employee productivity in the workplace can be challenging; the workplace has undergone some drastic changes over the past year, some which may change the way in which we work forever.
-For many employees, getting used to this way of working can be difficult.
+For many employees and knowledge workers, getting used to this way of working can be difficult.

 Simply telling employees to be more productive won’t do anything In the modern workplace, you need to be proactive in your thoughts.
 You need to inspire your employees, show them the benefits of productivity in the workplace and guide them the way to maximising employee productivity.